-A reported baseline for existing facilities will be determined by the Clean Energy Regulator based on National Greenhouse and Energy Reporting (NGER) scheme data reported between 2009-10 and 2013-14.
-The reported baseline will be set at the highest level of scope 1 emissions for the facility over this five year period.
+Reported baselines for existing facilities were determined by the Clean Energy Regulator based on National Greenhouse and Energy Reporting (NGER) scheme data reported in the five year period between 2009–10 and 2013–14.
+Reported baselines were set at the highest level of scope 1 emissions for each facility over this period.

-By using the highest level of historical emissions, factors such as natural variability in emissions are accommodated (for example, changes in production levels, plant maintenance or the types of inputs used).
+By using the highest level of historical emissions, factors such as natural variability in emissions were accommodated (for example, changes in production levels, plant maintenance or the types of inputs used).

 About The Clean Energy Regulator

 Emissions Reduction Fund

 Clean Energy Markets

 Freedom of Information

 The Clean Energy Regulator is a Government body responsible for accelerating carbon abatement for Australia.